In this guide

 Since the Venmo Teen account launched in 2023, most customer reviews and ratings are in reference to Venmo’s P2P payment system and other features.

-Currently, Venmo holds an A- Better Business Bureau (BBB) rating.
-Venmo also has over 4,500 customer complaints on its BBB profile from the last three years, which is quite a lot.
+Currently, Venmo has received over 5,000 customer complaints on its Better Business Bureau (BBB) profile from the last three years, which is quite a lot.
 We typically see that many complaints with big banks.
-However, Venmo works to resolve these complaints, likely resulting in the A- rating despite the large number of them.
 Most complaints talk about frozen transfers, being a victim of a scam and issues contacting customer support.
+However, Venmo does respond to nearly all complaints.

 Overall, Venmo’s customer reviews are poor on both BBB and Trustpilot.
 Most reviews are negative, and common threads among reviews are about poor customer service, issues with disputing transfers and frozen transactions.
 The few positive reviews talk about how convenient the app is when it comes to splitting bills with friends, easily sending funds to friends and family and the app being user-friendly.